dmlc/gluon-nlp/docs/examples/nmt/gnmt.md

 ## Load and Preprocess Dataset

-The following shows how to process the dataset and cache the processed dataset for the future use.
-The processing steps include: 1) clip the source and target sequences and 2) split the string input to a list of tokens and 3) map the string token into its index in the vocabulary and 4) append end-of-sentence (EOS) token to source sentence and add BOS and EOS tokens to target sentence.
+The following shows how to process the dataset and cache the processed dataset for future use.
+The processing steps include: 1) clip the source and target sequences, 2) split the string input to a list of tokens, 3) map the string token into its integer index in the vocabulary, and 4) append end-of-sentence (EOS) token to source sentence and add BOS and EOS tokens to target sentence.

 ```python